WordPress page builders are now used by everyone — from website owners to developers and web design agencies.

 To keep the colors, typography, and structure consistent across the site, you can use the Divi Global Defaults with which you can customize the structure of your entire site at once:

-Here’s a video on how to create websites with the Divi new theme builder:
+Here’s a video on how to create websites with the Divi new visual theme builder:

 Whether you’re looking to set up your first website or you’re an experienced developer, pre-built templates are for everyone.